yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 Merry made an attempt at fixing a {{< gh-hovercard "9768" "rounding issue" >}} in the bi-quad filter.

-While the intention of this change is to partially improve the audio quality in several games, most notably Metroid Prime Remastered (the game of the month), it didn’t quite hit the mark.
+While the intention of this change is to partially improve the audio quality in several games, most notably `Metroid Prime Remastered` (the game of the month), it didn’t quite hit the mark.
-This wasn’t enough to solve the random noise issues affecting the game, so Maide set out to investigate and found out that the audio emulation codebase was wrongly saving the state of all different audio channels in the same address!
+This wasn’t enough to solve the random noise issues affecting the game, so Maide set out to investigate and found out that the audio emulation codebase was incorrectly saving the state of all different audio channels in the same address!

 As you can imagine, if the left audio channel stores some samples, the right channel does the same (overwriting what the left channel stored), and then the left channel fetches back something unexpected, the result can sound... interesting.
 Users described this problem in Metroid as “if someone shot a gun right by your ears”.